 Four years ago, in order to get a visa to enter Georgia on my Indian passport, I had to spend a few frustrating hours outside the small compound of the Georgian embassy in Delhi.
 Sweating in the oppressive Delhi summer heat, my only fellow applicants were two farmers from Punjab, hoping to buy agricultural land in Georgia and start a new life.

 When I finally spoke to the visa officer, it took some convincing to be granted a month-long visa.
-But I was ecstatic to receive it and be on my way.
+But I was ecstatic to receive that Georgia sticker visa from India and be on my way.

 Things have changed drastically since.
 While I was still in the country, Georgia relaxed its visa rules and granted entry to Indians with a valid (and used) visa to the US, UK or the Schengen zone of Europe.